kevinolega/callcentertrainingtips/_posts/2012-08-22-strength-weakness-experience.md

 title: 'How to Connect Your Strength, Weakness or Experience to Why You Want to Work in a Call Center'
 date: 2012-08-22 20:37
 author: Kevin Olega
+description: The perfect way to answer the question "Why do you want to work in a call center?" is by connecting your strength, weakness and experience to your introduction.
 comments: true
 categories: [Lessons]
 ---